NethermindEth/stellar-private-payments/README.md

-This downloads the release binary for your platform (Linux/macOS, x86_64/aarch64), verifies its checksum, installs `spp` to `~/.local/bin`, and provisions the runtime data dir (circuits, proving key, license/notice texts).
+This downloads the release binary for your platform (Linux/macOS, x86_64/aarch64), verifies its checksum, installs `spp` to `~/.local/bin`, and provisions the runtime data dir (circuits, policy proving keys, license/notice texts).
 Then run `spp --help`.

 To install a specific release